 Earlier this year the Guardian launched their new campaign – “The Web We Want”.
 It’s an agenda driven campaign to suppress free speech and protect the ancien media regime from the alt-news revolution, in the name of protecting ethnic minorities, female writers and the LGBT community from the all the hate that pours out of the privileged fingertips of all the white men on the internet.

-We have written extensively on what the Guardian really means by “the web they want”.
-We know their statistics are a farce and can see through their editorial double talk.
 Their place in a planned roll out of an idea is obvious, coinciding with political climbers from all parties making speeches attacking free speech in the name of freedom.
 Banning liberty because…won’t somebody please think of the children!

 When the Guardian talks about “taking action” against internet abuse, we know what they mean.
 They mean censorship.
 There’s nothing more need be said.
 But this latest story cries out for a response.

 Apparently by tracking the number of tweets that use the word “slut” or “whore” you can track the “huge scale” of social media misogyny.
 Yes, seriously:

 The study monitored the use of the words “slut” and “whore” by UK Twitter users over three weeks from the end of April.
 It found that 6,500 individuals were targeted by 10,000 aggressive and misogynistic tweets in that period.

 The study, conveniently published the day before Yvette Cooper launches here “Reclaim the Internet” movement, is rather vague on the details.
 We don’t know how they collected their data, or what their criteria for inclusion/exclusion were.
 Bearing that in mind we’re going to have to make some educated guesses: Since rough estimates put the number of twitter users in Britain at between 12 and 20 million people, 6,500 is roughly 1/2000th.